spacepy/dbprocessing/sphinx/source/scripts.rst

 .. program:: addVerboseProvenance

-Go into the database and get the verbose provenance for a file then add that to the global attrs for the file either putout to the same file or a different file
+Go into the database and get the verbose provenance for a file then add that to the global attrs for the file.
+Either putout to the same file or a different file

 .. warning:: This code has not been fully tested or used.